walledai/walledeval/README.md

 # <boolean output>
 ```

-A custom abstract `judge.Judge` class is also defined to support other possible guards, which takes in the guard identifier `name`, and an abstract method `check(text: str) -> bool`.
+A custom abstract `judge.Judge` class is also defined to support other possible judges, which takes in the judge identifier `name`, and an abstract method `check(text: str) -> bool`.

 ### Benchmarks (`bastion.benchmark`)